 Once your dough has doubled, sprinkle a little rye flour on the worktop and gently remove it from the bowl, being careful not to man-handle it.
 To shape it, take one edge and fold it inwards, creating a tight surface tension on the underneath side.
 Repeat this step until physically unable to do so further, and what you have in front of you resembles a sausage.

 Butter a 1LB loaf tin and scatter the inside with seeds.
 Slide the dough into the tin, cover and leave to rise again.
-Meanwhile, preheat your oven to 200 degrees celsius.
+Meanwhile, preheat your oven to 200 degrees centigrade.

 Once the dough has risen to the top of the loaf pan, brush the top with a little water and drench the surface with the remaining seeds.